Mikhail Kulagin: Professional career

 After playing with the youth clubs of CSKA Moscow, Kulagin has played professionally with the Russian clubs Triumph Lyubertsy, Rossiya Novogorsk, and CSKA Moscow.
-After five seasons, he parted ways with CSKA Moscow on June 1, 2020.
-On August 19, 2020 Kulagin signed with BC Enisey.
+After five seasons, he parted ways with CSKA Moscow on 1 June 2020.
+On 19 August 2020 Kulagin signed with BC Enisey.

-On July 20, 2021, he has signed third time with Nizhny Novgorod of the VTB United League.
+On 20 July 2021 he signed for the third time with Nizhny Novgorod of the VTB United League.

-On June 29, 2022, he has signed with UNICS Kazan of the VTB United League.
+On 29 June 2022 he signed with UNICS Kazan of the VTB United League.

 National team career

 Russian junior national team

 Kulagin was a member of the junior national teams of Russia.
 With Russia's junior national teams, he played at the 2010 FIBA Europe Under-16 Championship, the 2012 FIBA Europe Under-18 Championship, where he was a member of the All-Tournament Team, the 2013 FIBA Under-19 World Championship, and the 2014 FIBA Europe Under-20 Championship.

 Russian senior national team

 Kulagin has been a member of the senior Russian national basketball team.
 With Russia, he played at the EuroBasket 2017.